General

 PoliticsPolitical parties and organizationsParty donations

-Church/spiritual charities are the most popular beneficiaries of planned giving, followed by animal-related charities.
+Church/spiritual charities receive the most planned giving donations while animal-related charities come in second place.
 Arts and political organizations receive the smallest number of bequests.

 Number of bequests by sector